johnridesabike/bikewalklife/posts/2021/10/parking-versus-everything-else-our-nationwide-double-standard.md

 >
 > Comrades, rejoice!
 In the face of the counter-revolutionary, neo-liberal onslaught, there’s at least one arena where the people’s inalienable rights reign supreme: [parking](https://www.strongtowns.org/journal/2019/11/27/parking-dominates-our-cities-but-do-we-really-see-it).

-In a stroke of coincidental timing, a few days later my [local newspaper reported that our city council has approved $52 million to help fund a new parking garage](https://www.ledger-enquirer.com/article254948127.html).
+By a coincidence of timing, a few days later my local newspaper reported that [our city council has approved $52 million to help fund a new parking garage](https://www.ledger-enquirer.com/article254948127.html).

 > Columbus Council unanimously approved a modification request Tuesday for additional TAD funds to support the construction of a shared underground parking facility and “certain public infrastructure improvements,” according to the agenda item, for Riverfront Place, a 7.5-acre, mixed-use development by the Bradley Company.
 >